Why Saying Goodbye is Complicated

 I told one of my dearest friends, Sue, that when I said goodbye to my daughter I felt like a “wimp.”
 She replied, “Separation is hard.
 Imagine what it would mean if you didn’t miss her at all.”
 She’s right.
 My daughter is one of my most favorite human beings on this planet.
 Of course, I’d miss her.
 I knew Sue could relate.
 Her teenage daughter was across the country and it had been a while since she had seen her daughter.
 Sue told me, “I miss her to my bones.”
 I can so relate.

 3 Reasons Why Saying Goodbye To Your Daughter Is Complicated.

 1. It’s Complicated because there are things you’ll miss and things you definitely won’t miss.

 Over the past 25 years, I’ve talked to a lot of moms after they said goodbye to their daughters.
 I asked them what they would miss and what they would not miss.
 Here are some of the things they told me.

 - I’ll miss the simple things like spontaneous trips to Whole Foods or going out to lunch.

-- The excitement, energy and laughter my daughter brings into my home.
+- The excitement, energy, and laughter my daughter bring into my home.

-- My daily companion who distracts me from working to hard.
+- My daily companion who distracts me from working too hard.

 - Watching movies together and sharing a bowl of popcorn.